pmrotule/graphql-mesh-headers-not-interpolated/README.md

 # graphql-mesh-headers-not-interpolated

-GraphQL Mesh: Issue reproduction for the operation headers not being interpolated when req.headers is a SymbolMap
+GraphQL Mesh: Issue reproduction for the operation headers not being interpolated when req.headers is a Map

 ## Getting started